HTC One S: Hardware

 The One S is 0.31 in at its thinnest point.
 The phone uses an aluminum unibody shell, with two finishes available - a black micro arc oxidized finish, and a light-blue to dark-blue gradient anodized finish (currently the only finish available through T-Mobile USA).
 HTC states that the micro arc oxidized finish makes the body five times stronger than the bare aluminium and the iPhone's stainless steel, although some users claim that the finish chips easily.
 The phone has a power/lock button and a 3.5 mm headphone jack at the top, a volume rocker on the upper right side, and a MHL/Micro USB port on the upper left.
 Three capacitive buttons (back, home, and task switcher) are located on the front of the phone, below the display.
-There are two speakers, one on the front (serving as the earpiece) and one on the back.
-A two-color (amber and green) notification LED sits under the earpiece grille.
+There are two speakers: one on the front (the earpiece) and one on the back.
+A two-color notification LED (amber and green) sits under the earpiece grille.
 The top piece of plastic on the back is removable and is where the phone accepts a micro-SIM card.